 - that there are no reasons why serving the decision by email would not be appropriate

 Once the above have been verified by the legal advisor, any decision on the case will be able to be served via email.
 The Home Office will keep this new system under review.

-Until at least 30th April, judges will conduct Case Management Review (CMR) Hearings by telephone to decide if the case can be decided on the papers (without a hearing).
-If a full hearing needs to go ahead, this will be done by video.
+On 25 March, face-to-face appeal hearings at the First-tier Tribunal (the court where most asylum and immigration appeals are being heard) were not taking place.
+During that time the judges conducted Case Management Review (CMR) hearings by telephone to decide if a case could be decided on the papers (without a hearing).
+If a full hearing needed to go ahead, this was done by video.

 Please do continue to refer to ASAP through email@example.com

 ASAP have also produced a detailed Factsheet on COVID-19 and asylum support, which is available here [PDF].

 The Home Office have confirmed that they will be resuming Assisted Voluntary Returns (AVR) from 13 July 2020.

 The AVR service had previously been put on hold due to COVID-19.

 Individuals and families who are in the UK without leave and who wish to return home, are now able to contact the Voluntary Returns Service to discuss the support options available to them using the details below: